ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 contribute: true
 disclaimer: opinion
 seo: The origin story of Ethereum Classic, covering the infamous DAO Hack, and the resulting Hard Fork that caused the Ethereum Foundation to abandon their promise of Code is Law.
-info: "**Disclaimer:** The events outlined in this story are believed to be accurate, but some details could not be verified as first-hand sources were deleted or otherwise lost.
+info: "**Disclaimer:** The events outlined in this story are believed to be accurate, but some details could not be verified as first-hand sources were deleted or otherwise lost to history.
 If any facts are disputed or additional sources become available, corrections are welcome."
 ---

 ## Key Points